vweevers/lento/readme.md

 - `pollInterval`: number (milliseconds) or string with unit (e.g. `1s`, `500ms`).
 How long to wait for server-side state changes, before sending another HTTP request.
 Default is 1 second.
 - `maxRetries`: number of retries if Presto responds with [HTTP 503 or other failures](#builtin-retry).
 Default is 10.
 - `socketTimeout`: number (milliseconds) or string with unit.
 When to timeout after inactivity on the socket.
 Default is 2 minutes.

-Custom request headers:

-- `headers`: object containing custom headers to append to every request such as `Authorization` or any `X-Presto-...` header not set using the options above

 <a name="createpagestream"></a>
 ### `createPageStream(sql[, options])`